-- In Southwest Florida over the past week, K. brevis was observed at background to low concentrations in and offshore of Pinellas County, background concentrations in Manatee County, background to medium concentrations in and offshore of Sarasota County, background to low concentrations in and offshore of Charlotte County, background to medium concentrations in and offshore of Lee County, and background to medium concentrations in and offshore of Collier County.
+- In Southwest Florida over the past week, K. brevis was observed at background concentrations in Pinellas County, background to low concentrations in Sarasota County, background to low concentrations in Charlotte County, background to very low concentrations in and offshore of Lee County, background to very low concentrations in Collier County, and background concentrations offshore of Monroe County.

-- In Northwest Florida over the past week, K. brevis was observed at background concentrations in and offshore of Pasco County.
+- In Northwest Florida over the past week, K. brevis was observed at background concentrations in one sample each from Walton County, offshore of Hernando County, and from Pasco County.

 - Along the Florida East Coast over the past week, K. brevis was not observed.

-Over the past week, respiratory irritation suspected to be related to red tide was reported via the Beach Conditions Reporting System and/or the Fish Kill Hotline in Southwest Florida in Sarasota County.
+Over the past week, respiratory irritation suspected to be related to red tide was reported via the Beach Conditions Reporting System in Southwest Florida in Sarasota County.
 For recent and current information at individual beaches, please visit https://visitbeaches.org/ and for forecasts that use FWC and partner data, please visit https://habforecast.gcoos.org/

-Forecasts by the USF-FWC Collaboration for Prediction of Red Tides for Pinellas County to northern Monroe County predict net northern surface currents, and variable transport of subsurface waters with minimal net movement in most areas over the next 3.5 days.
+Forecasts by the USF-FWC Collaboration for Prediction of Red Tides for Pinellas County to northern Monroe County predict eastern/southeastern movement of surface waters in most areas and minimal net movement of subsurface waters over the next 3.5 days.

-The next status report will be issued on Friday, April 28th.
-Please check our daily sampling map, which can be accessed via the online status report on our Red Tide Current Status page.
+The next status report will be issued on Friday, May 19th.
 For more information on algal blooms and water quality, please visit Protecting Florida Together.